I began using a mini stepper machine for my main cardio exercise over two years ago after researching various options.

 I don’t follow it, I just do my own thing as usual 😄.

 I’ve studied HIIT’s sports performance research quite a bit, and I’ve written a few guides on high-intensity training you can read here on heydayDo if you’re interested:

-yours truly HIITin’ it on my stepper
+Yours truly HIITin’ it on my Mini StairMaster